Carly Marie Sanchez

 Skye Cornwell received her BFA in modern dance from the University of Oklahoma.
 During her time at OU, she had the great opportunity to work with Donald McKayle, Jessica Lang, Austin Hartel, and Derrick Minter.
 She has also performed works by Alvin Ailey, Amy Seiwert, Alex Ketley, and Antonio Brown.
 Skye has performed with NobleMotion Dance under Andy Noble, and was formerly a member of Frame Dance Company in Houston, TX.
 Skye then went off to Rome, Italy to train under Enzo Celli with VIVO Ballet.
 After returning from Italy, Skye recently made the move to Denver, and is currently a company member of Hannah Kahn Dance Company, and Mercury Dance Company.

 Lindsey Bergstrom was born and raised in Aurora, Colorado.
 She started dancing when she was only 2 years old and hasn’t stopped since.
 For 13 years Lindsey danced with Aurora Dance Arts.
 It was there that she was a member of the performing team.
 She has performed in many dance performances such as The Nutcracker, The Wizard of Oz, and Fairy Tales Around the World.
 In high school Lindsey was also a member of the Grandview Poms Team where she fell in love with the competition side of dance.
 Her poms team took 2nd in State Competition in 2011.
-She has now been with Mercury for two years and enjoys being able to teach students what she has learned over the years!
+She has now been with Mercury for three years and enjoys being able to teach students what she has learned over the years!

 Following in her mother’s footsteps as a professional dancer, teacher, choreographer, performer, and director, Pi has devoted her entire life to her love of dance.
 As a child, Pi spent most of her time taking dance classes in her mother’s dance school, The Crested Butte School of Dance.
 By 13, she was offered the opportunity to begin her teaching career which was soon followed by her first professional tour as a choreographer and performer on the AireForce Dance Company throughout Italy and the United States.While attending Arizona State University, Pi was the only freshman invited to perform in José Limón ‘s, Missa Brevis.
 After studying dance at CU Boulder, Pi was invited to become a lead company member of Team EZ Entertainment, based out of Denver, CO.
 She soon secured a residency as a dancer at Beta Nightclub, and toured the country, performing in front of hundreds of thousands of people for the biggest names in the EDM scene.
 She soon graduated to running her own team of dancers at a Denver nightclub, while teaching dance at multiple studios and schools throughout the Denver area.
 Pi has spent the last 2 years working for a busy entertainment company, performing in hundreds of shows all over Colorado and the nation.
 Pi now has her own performance company, ‘Dance is LOVE’, where Pi‘s larger than life stage presence paired with her immense drive to help those in need has created an exciting movement to change lives through the love of dance.
 While ‘Dance is LOVE’ advocates love, unity, and acceptance, the company is committed to advancing Colorado’s young, lively and driven voice in the arts.
 Pi is also teaching weekly classes at dance2b, an adult studio in downtown Denver.